kelseyshiba/kelseyshiba.github.io/_posts/2020-06-25-building_a_sinatra_application_tips_and_tricks.markdown

 	}
 ```

-Use flash[:message] = "Whatever message you want at the top of your page"
+Use flash[:message] = "Whatever message you want at the top of your page" inside your controller(s).

 **Creating New Files**
 When creating a new file be sure to follow the routes that it needs in order for it to work before adding more code.